-If you have crooked teeth and are considering an intervention to help straighten them, Invisalign might be high up on your list of solutions.
+If you have crooked teeth and are considering orthodontic treatment to help straighten them, Invisalign might be high up on your list of solutions.

-For the self-conscious, you might be looking for something more inconspicuous, but that will do a job as good as regular braces.
-Invisalign is the best option for people who want less visible braces that attract less attention.
+For those who might be looking for a treatment option that’s more inconspicuous, but that will do a job as good as regular braces, Invisalign is a great option.

 Be Ready for a Comprehensive Evaluation

-Before commencing your Invisalign treatment, the first thing you need is a thorough examination to determine if this is the best solution for you.
-Like any treatment, a doctor’s appointment and consultation precede every other intervention.
+Before commencing your Invisalign treatment, the first thing you need is an initial consultation to determine if this is the best solution for you.

 Generally, patients who need Invisalign to improve their teeth alignment have:

-These are only some of the malocclusions that require treatment, such as Invisalign.
+These are some of the most common malocclusions that require orthodontic treatment, such as Invisalign.

-Typically, your dentist will request you fill out a dental history form.
-Once you’re done and the dentist evaluates answers to questions on the form, they’ll gear up to conduct the rest of the evaluation.
+Typically, your orthodontist will request you fill out a dental history form.
+Once you’re done and the orthodontist evaluates answers to questions on the form, they’ll gear up to conduct the rest of the consultation.

-At this stage, some of the tests our Invisalign Surrey dentist will most likely conduct, or order includes:
+At this stage, some of the checks our Invisalign Surrey orthodontist will most likely conduct are:

 X-ray

-X-rays are the easiest and most efficient way for a doctor to tell the state of your jawbone.
-It also reveals the state of your teeth roots, giving dentists a clear understanding of the kind of treatment they need to administer.
+X-rays are the easiest and most efficient way for an orthodontist to tell the state of your jawbone.
+These images also reveal the state of your teeth roots, giving orthodontists a clear understanding of the kind of treatment they need to administer.

 Bite Registration

 One of the common reasons patients need Invisalign and other braces is to correct their bite.
-As a result, a dentist must register your bite to learn the extent of your malocclusion.
-Typically the dentist will apply a paste to your teeth and then bite down on something.
+As a result, a orthodontist must register your bite to learn the extent of your malocclusion.
+Typically your orthodontist will apply a paste to your teeth and then bite down on something.
+With modern technology, digital scans are now often an option.

 Pictures